aaroncolwill/sawmill/readme.md

 ![SawmillJS](https://i.imgur.com/r766OoD.png "SawmillJS")

-# SAWMILL
+# SawmillJS
 ## Quickly cut logs down to size and convert to valid JSON

-Sawmill is a logging utility that was initially created in a single evening to log output as valid JSON, many other logging utilities don't log as valid iterable JSON so this was created to do exactly that with a little bit of simple customisation.
+SawmillJS is a logging utility that stores valid JSON, many other logging utilities don't log as valid JSON so this was created to do exactly that.

 # Installation